strapi/documentation/docusaurus/docs/user-docs/settings/review-workflows.md

 ![Review Workflows Settings](/img/assets/review-workflows/review-workflows.png)

 There are 4 stages in the default review workflow available in Strapi: To do, In progress, Ready to review, and Reviewed.
-All 4 stages can be edited or deleted as needed, and it is also possible to add new stages.
+All 4 stages can be edited, reordered or deleted as needed, and it is also possible to add new stages.

 ## Adding a new stage